-Dozier helps No. 19 SC sweep Georgia 77-75
+Dozier, McKie helps No. 19 SC sweep Georgia 77-75

 THE BIG PICTURE

 Georgia: The Bulldogs carried over their strong play in an overtime loss at Kentucky, making seven straight shots to keep in things in the opening half.
-Where Georgia struggled was taking care of the ball, committing nine first-half turnovers - nearly as many as the 13 they averaged coming into the game.
-It didn't cost the Bulldogs, who made up for it with a 21-13 edge in rebounding and an 11-1 advantage in made free throws.
-The Gamecocks cut into in the second half, closing the rebounding margin to 36-28.
-At the foul line, Georgia still outscored the Gamecocks 22-14.
+They also enjoyed edges in rebounding (36-28) and made foul shots (22-14).

 South Carolina: The Gamecocks hoped to get off to a fast start, yet had trouble keeping up with Georgia's inside strength.
 South Carolina forwards Maik Kotsar and Chris Silva each spent time on the bench with two fouls.
 That can't continue if the Gamecocks hope to remain in the SEC chase.
-Kotsar and Silva both fouled out, combining for nine points and seven rebounds.

 UP NEXT